wangxiaoyunanne/docs/source/hive_graphsearch.html.md

  total time: 7755.448818 ms
 ```

-!!
-Compute steps per second per walk
-!!
-Add summary

 ### Performance limitations

 - For the undirected uniform settings, profiling shows that 79% of compute time is spent in the `ForAll` operator and 20% is spent in the `curand` random number generator.
 Device memory bandwidth in the `ForAll` kernel is 193GB/s.
 - For the directed greedy settings, profiling shows that 99.5% of compute time is spent in the `ForAll` operator.
 Device memory bandwidth in the `ForAll` kernel is 136GB/s.

 When we do a large number of walks and/or the length of each walk is very long, there may not be enough GPU memory to store all of the walks in memory.
-For now, we expose the `--store-walks` parameter -- when this is set to zero, the walk is discarded as it is computed and only the length of the walk to stored.
-A better solution we could implement in the future would be to move walks from GPU to CPU memory as they grow too large.
+For now, we expose the `--store-walks` parameter -- when this is set to zero, the walk is discarded as it is computed and only the length of the walk is stored.
+A better solution that could be implemented in the future would be to move walks from GPU to CPU memory as they grow too large.

+__Optimization:__ In a directed walk, once we hit a node with no outgoing neighbors, we halt the walk.
+In the current Gunrock implementation, the enactor runs for a fixed number of iterations, regardless of whether any of the nodes are still active.
+It would be straightforward to add a check that terminates the app when no "living" nodes are left.

 ## Next Steps